yiisoft/yii-dev-panel/docs/guide/en/pwa_install.md

 # How to use Yii Dev Panel as PWA

-PWA – Power Web Application.
-Kind of web applications that may be installed into a system.
+PWA – Progressive Web Application is a web application that may be installed into a system and behaves as a native app.

-Once install application can be connected to different application just by switching the base url from settings.
+Once installed, the application can be connected to different backend by switching the base URL from settings.

 0. Open https://yiisoft.github.io/yii-dev-panel
 1. Click "Install" button in the URL to install PWA application